 Ken's work is in numerous private and public collections.
 His work can be seen in galleries in Tennessee, Florida, Alabama, Kentucky, Indiana, Louisiana, Georgia, and has been exhibited widely in the United States, Italy, Germany, Japan, France, China, and England.

 Since 1996, when Melody completed her Bachelor of Fine Arts degree from Austin Peay State University in Clarksville, TN, she has been a potter, finding her strength, peace, and inspiration from the beauty of nature, and then recreating her vision of that beauty in the forms and surfaces of the pots she makes.
 Each pot is a separate landscape, a separate path, or a separate person in her journey of life.
 Her work is thrown and altered and hand built using both stoneware and porcelain, and reduction fired in a gas kiln.
 She hand carves her pieces and applies several different layers of glaze to achieve the rich textures of her surfaces.

 Melody's work has been sold and exhibited regionally, nationally, and internationally.
-She conducts workshops and teaches classes through programs at John C. Campbell Folk School in Brasstown, NC, Artist in the Schools and the Community School of the Arts in Clarksville, TN.
+She conducts workshops and teaches classes through programs at John C. Campbell Folk School in Brasstown, NC, and in her home studio in Clarksville, TN.